-Let search engines know you’re live by submitting your website to their directories:
+Let the search engines know you’re live by submitting your website to their directories:

 Increase your readership by hosting a giveaway.
-Once it’s live submit it to these sweepstake sites for more traffic:
+Once your giveaway is live, submit it to these sweepstake sites for more traffic:

 Use social media to let readers know about a sale, promotion, or new blog post: